wusui/llama_slobber/README.md

 Llama_slobber is a package of python3 tools useful for Learned League data analysis.

-Right now, it consists of screen scraping routines which can be used to extract data from Learned League web pages.
+Right now, it consists of screen scraping routines which can be used to extract data from Learned League web pages, a HUN number calculator, and some minor formatting routines.
-Eventually it will also include routines that will calculate various obscure metrics and possibly have other tools useful for other Llamas.

 ## Name Origin